maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/setup.md

 For this course, the offline mode will be used.

-Apart from the offline v online distinction, there are no other differences between the modes, everything in this course is interchangeable.
+Apart from the offline v online distinction, there are no other differences between the modes; everything in this course is interchangeable.

 Later in the course, on-line integration will be dealt with.